SerenaRoncagliolo/Exp_Robotics_Lab_2/README.md

 * Feedback: feedback information used by the action server to the action client while the request is being processed, such as the current value of the joint being moved.
 * Result: final information sent by the action server to the action client once the request has been fulfilled

-In particular, we have implemented the followint action servers:ù
+In particular, we have implemented the following action servers:

-* **Go To Point Robot:** it receives a goal position from the motion component and it publish the robot velocity to the /robot/cmd_vel topic to move the robot in Gazebo.
-When the robot has reached the given goal position, it sends back a feedback message to the Motion component.
+* **Go To Point Robot:** it receives a goal position from the motion component and it publishes the robot velocity to the /robot/cmd_vel topic to move the robot in Gazebo.
+When the robot has reached the given goal position, it sends back a feedback message to the Behavior Manager component.
 This action server can performs the following:
   * adjust the yaw angle of the robot so hat it can reach the given position correctly
   * move the robot in a straight direction
-  * stop then robot when it reach the is reached.
+  * stop then robot when its goal is reached.
 * **Go To Point Ball:**  this action server controls the ball movements instead of the ones of the robot.
 It controls the the linear velocity of the ball along the three axis and in this case there is no need to fix or compute the yaw.
 This action server can performs the following:
   *  movement towards a goal position as if it was given by the user
   *  command to stop when the goal is reached.